aryangupta-2/Opinion_Pulse/README.md

 ##  Project Description

+Customer reviews contain valuable feedback, but are unstructured and noisy.
+Manually analyzing thousands of reviews is infeasible.

 This project implements an **end-to-end AI-powered review intelligence pipeline** that transforms raw Amazon product reviews into **business-ready sentiment and trend insights** using web scraping, NLP, and deep learning.

 The system automatically: